M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: The one vertex irreducible part of GCn is quasi-isomorphic to GCn

 \section{The one vertex irreducible part of \texorpdfstring{$\GC_n$}{GCn} is quasi-isomorphic to \texorpdfstring{$\GC_n$}{GCn}}

-Probably everything in this subsection has been shown by M. Kontsevich, but has not been written up.
 Let $\GC_{n}^{1vi}\subset \GC_n$ be the subspace of 1-vertex irreducible graphs, i.e., those graphs that remain connected after deleting one vertex. \begin{lemma} $\GC_{1vi}\subset \GC$ is a sub-dg Lie algebra. \end{lemma} \begin{proof} It is clear. \end{proof}

 The following Proposition has been shown by Conant, Gerlits and Vogtman. \begin{prop}[\cite{conant_cut_2005}] $\GC_n^{1vi}\hookrightarrow \GC$ is a quasi-isomorphism. \end{prop} We nevertheless give a different short sketch of proof for completeness, following the idea of Lambrechts and Volic \cite{LV}. \begin{proof}[(very sketchy) Sketch of proof] We need to show that $\GC_n/\GC_n^{1vi}$ is acyclic.
 Any non-1vi graph can be written using the following data: (i) a family of 1-vertex-irreducible graphs (``1vi components'') (ii) a tree (iii) for each vertex in the tree, a subset of vertices in the irrucible components.
 All vertices in that subset are glued together to form the graph.
 The differential can be decomposed into two parts: One part that changes one of the 1vi components, and one that does not.
 One can set up a spectral sequence, such that its first term is the latter part of the differential (leaving invariant the 1vi components).\footnote{Note that the spectral sequence converges because the graph complex splits into finite dimensional subcomplexes.} The resulting complex splits into subcomplexes according to the family of 1vi components.
 Fix one such subcomplex, say $C$, and fix one vertex $v$ in one of the $1vi$ components, that belongs to the subset associated to vertex $t$ of the tree.
 There is a filtration $C\supset C_1$, where $C_1$ is the subspace containing graphs such that the number of vertices in the subset of $t$ is one and $t$ has only one incident edge.
 Take the spectral sequence.
 Its first term contains a differential mapping